amwx/FluentAvaloniaDocs/pages/FATheme/FATheme.md

 - `SymbolThemeFontFamily`

 {: .warning }
 It is not advised to override the SymbolThemeFontFamily resource.
-Doing so will break `SymbolIcon` and may break some controls that rely on this font via `SymbolIcon` or `FontIcon`
+Doing so may affect the visual appearances of some controls which rely on glyphs from this font.